-Author has written 37 stories for Mummy, Space Cases, Harry Potter, Supernatural, Leverage, Alien Nation, Dead Zone, Bones, Avatar, Warehouse 13, Race to Witch Mountain, X-Men: The Movie, Criminal Minds, Grimm, Criminal Minds: Suspect Behavior, Avengers, and Fast and the Furious, Andromeda, In A Heartbeat, and Jurassic Park.
+Author has written 41 stories for Mummy, Space Cases, Harry Potter, Supernatural, Leverage, Alien Nation, Dead Zone, Bones, Avatar, Warehouse 13, Race to Witch Mountain, X-Men: The Movie, Criminal Minds, Grimm, Criminal Minds: Suspect Behavior, Avengers, Fast and the Furious, Andromeda, In A Heartbeat, and Jurassic Park.

 Female, late 20s, major sci-fi fan although I've been known to get into other genres on occasion.
 My current stories in progress are: